FormerLurker/Octolapse/README.md

 ### Steps after installation
 1. Make sure to select or add the appropriate printer profile.
 (Only Prusa Mk2S and MK2S with multi material are listed and have been tested.)
 The retraction length is of particular importance here.
 Check your slicer settings to get the appropriate values for your prints.
 Note that all axis speeds are in Millimeters per minute, while many slicers use MM/Sec.
 To convert, just multiply MM/m by 60.
 2. Make sure your webcam is working by editing the default camera profile and clicking the 'Test Camera Snapshot' button.
+3. Octolapse will ONLY work when printing locally (not from the 3d printer's SD card).
+This is beause Octolapse needs to examine the gcodes before they are sent to the printer in order to work.
+Maybe there is some way around this limitation, but I haven't yet been able to think of one.
-3. Run a short print in 'Test Mode' to make sure things are working without printing anything.
+4. Run a short print in 'Test Mode' to make sure things are working without printing anything.
 See 'Test Mode' below.

 ### Test Mode
 Test mode must be activated BEFORE starting a print.
 Changing this setting mid-print won't alter any current prints.